AllenNeuralDynamics/aind-file-standards/file_formats/nwb.md

 ## Events

-- Any other events should be packaged using the [ndx-events](https://github.com/rly/ndx-events) NWB extension.
+- Any events should be packaged using the [ndx-events](https://github.com/rly/ndx-events) NWB extension.
-- We represent all events in an `EventTable` and all event descriptions in an `EventTypes` table.
+- We represent all events in an `EventTable` and all event descriptions in a `MeaningsTable` table.
-- Events have `timestamp`, and arbitrary property names and corresponding values.
+- Events have a `timestamp` property, and arbitrary property names and corresponding values.
 - Property values can have `meaning`s (e.g. property name "lick" with value "0" means "the mouse licked the left water port").
 - All event properties and values must be described by [HED tags](https://www.hedtags.org/) or part of AIND's HED extension.

-### Trials Events

-- Trials have the same representation as events, but also fill in a `duration` property.
+- Trials are represented as events, but also fill in the event `duration` property.

 ### Application Notes